-The participant-specific measurements can be regarded as a random sample from an \textit{observed distribution}, $[S,Z,\mathbf{X},\mathbf{Y}]_{+}$.
-Throughout, the symbol $[\cdot]_{+}$ generically represents distributions or densities with respect to the observed population.
-Extending \cite{Rubin_2007} and \cite{Imbens_2000}, we assume (A)~\textbf{Stable unit treatment value assumption (SUTVA)}: given a subject’s covariates, their study and group memberships do not influence the potential outcomes of any other subject; (B) \textbf{Study-specific weak unconfoundedness}: Given study $S$ and covariate vector $\mathbf{X}$, group membership $Z$ is independent of the potential outcomes $\mathbf{Y}^{(1)}, \ldots, \mathbf{Y}^{(K)}$; and (C) \textbf{Positivity}: Joint density $[S=z,Z=z,\mathbf{X}=\mathbf{x}]_{+}$ is strictly positive for all $(s,z,\mathbf{x})$.
-Assumption~(B) states that $[\mathbf{Y}^{(z)} \mid S,Z, \mathbf{X}]_{+} = [\mathbf{Y}^{(z)} \mid S, \mathbf{X}]_{+}$.
+The participant-specific measurements are a random sample from an \textit{observed distribution}, \sg{$p_{+}[S,Z,\mathbf{X},\mathbf{Y}]$}, where \sg{$p_{+}[\cdot]$} generically represents distributions or densities with respect to the observed population.
+Extending \cite{Rubin_2007} and \cite{Imbens_2000}, we assume (A)~\textbf{Stable unit treatment value assumption (SUTVA)}: Given subjects' covariates, the study and group memberships do not influence the potential outcomes\sg{, and no two versions of grouping lead to different potential outcomes}; (B) \textbf{Study-specific unconfoundedness}: Given study $S$ and covariate vector $\mathbf{X}$, group membership $Z$ is independent of the potential outcomes $\mathbf{Y}^{(1)}, \ldots, \mathbf{Y}^{(K)}$; and (C) \textbf{Positivity}: Joint density \sg{$p_{+}[S=z,Z=z,\mathbf{X}=\mathbf{x}]$} is strictly positive for all $(s,z,\mathbf{x})$.
+Assumption~(B) states that \sg{$p_{+}[\mathbf{Y}^{(z)} \mid S,Z, \mathbf{X}] = p_{+}[\mathbf{Y}^{(z)} \mid S, \mathbf{X}]$}.
 Assumption~(C) guarantees that the study and group memberships and covariates do not have deterministic relationships and often holds when $J$ and $K$ are not large.